ara-framework/website/website/blog/2019-09-14-lazy-loading-micro-frontend.md

 ---
 ![live-realoding-lazy-loading](/website/img/blog/live-realoding-lazy-loading.png)

 Micro-frontends solve some organizational and technical problems, nevertheless, they could cause other ones.
-As Software Architects we need to take decisions to solve the most critical problems and figure out how to mitigate the new ones caused by the solution.
+As software architects we need to take decisions to solve the most critical problems and figure out how to mitigate the new ones caused by the chosen solution.

 > True success requires sacrifice — Rick Riordan